Genus $2$ pencils on surfaces with $p_g=K^2=1$, envelopes, and conics tangent to plane cubic curves: Part II : The theory of envelopes and explicit equations for special pencils of conics everywhere tangent to a line and a cubic.

 Our goal here is to give somehow explicit equations for the variety $\sT$ of such triples $(C_1, X_1, \{ Q_{ \la}\})$, at least from the birational point of view.

 Our main Theorem \ref{main} says that this variety $\sT$ is a covering of degree $12$ of the variety $\sB$ of the reduced quartics $ B = C_1 \cup X_1$.

-The interesting fact that we shall now show is that the other two projections, of $\sT$ to the variety $\sP_L$ of pairs $(X_1, \{ Q_{\la}\})$ satisfying the tangency condition (**), as well as the projection onto the variety $\sP_{C_1}$ of pairs $(C_1, \{ Q_{\la}\})$ satisfying the tangency condition (**), are both birational.
+The interesting fact that we shall now show is that the other two projections, of $\sT$ to the variety $\sP_L$ of pairs $(X_1, \{ Q_{\la}\})$ satisfying the tangency condition of Assumption \ref{**}, as well as the projection onto the variety $\sP_{C_1}$ of pairs $(C_1, \{ Q_{\la}\})$ satisfying the tangency condition of Assumption \ref{**}, are both birational.

 These birationality statements are proven in Proposition \ref{residual-cubic}, respectively in Theorem \ref{weierstrass}.

 Proving this birationality statement will amount to giving explicit equations, in the former case for the cubic $C_1$ in terms of $(X_1, \{ Q_{\la}\})$, in the latter case for the line $X_1$ in terms of $(C_1, \{ Q_{\la}\})$.